New Jersey Considers Bill to Expand DNA Sampling to Minor Criminals

 The Proposed DNA Sampling Law

-Under the proposed law, DNA samples would be required from persons convicted of disorderly persons offenses, including offenses such as shoplifting, trespassing, criminal mischief, disorderly conduct, simple assault, and possession of less than 50 grams of marijuana.
-The legislation would also make it a fourth degree crime for a person to refuse to submit a DNA sample, with penalties of up to 18 months in prison and up to $10,000 in fines.
+Under the proposed law, DNA samples would be required from persons convicted of disorderly persons offenses, including offenses such as shoplifting, trespassing, criminal mischief, disorderly conduct and simple assault.
+The legislation would also make it a fourth-degree crime for a person to refuse to submit a DNA sample, with penalties of up to 18 months in prison and up to $10,000 in fines.

 Support and Opposition to the Proposed Law